iWriteGigs

 C Goal, convention, norm, and vogue.

-D Means, convention, law and emotion.
+D Means, tradition, emotion and fashion.

 Question #21